CS1666-CleanupCrew/Cleanup-crew/README.md

 ## Game Description

 In the future, a massive space station suffers a disaster.
 You play as a scientist whose ship crashes into the station.
 Once, you were studying alien life, but now those creatures have escaped and turned hostile.
-The station is crawling with enemies, and your job is to clear it room by room until you reach the final boss in the most important chamber.Each room is a new level, with layouts, enemies, and obstacles that change every time you play.
-Some enemies rush you, others hide and hunt, and bosses use smart tactics like cover and movement to make battles more intense.
-This makes combat is fast and dynamic.
-Bullets can bounce, weapons feel powerful, and the environment panels can break and turn off gravity, air can leak into space, and gas can spread through the station.
-You can swing on ropes, dash to dodge attacks, or even use explosions to launch yourself across the arena.The story is told through items you find, letting you uncover what really happened on the station as you fight to survive.
-Number of mobs are dependent on the room size.
+The station is crawling with enemies, and your job is to clear it room by room until you reach the final fight in the most important chamber.
+Each room is a new level, with layouts, enemies, and obstacles that change every time you play.
+Some enemies rush you, others hide and hunt.
+This makes combat fast and dynamic.
+The environment panels can break and turn off gravity, air can leak into space forcing you into crisis.
+You can dash to dodge attacks (maybe), or even use explosions to launch yourself across the arena.
+The story is told through items you find, letting you uncover what really happened on the station as you fight to survive.

 The game is going to represent a 2d Bird's eye dungeon crawler.
-Game is going to have Melee and  medium range enemy attack types.
-There will be special mob units.
-Player will have one weapon upgrade per room cleared.
-Game difficulty will be increasing  as you get deeper.
+Game is going to have melee and medium ranged enemy attack types.
+There will be special mob unit.
+Player will have one stat upgrade per room cleared.
+Game difficulty will be scale as you get deeper.

 All the concept art will be hand drawn by team members.